 What is law and What does law mean?

 Law is a term that at various times means various things.
 The Black Law Dictionary states that the law “is a body of laws of action or practise prescribed by the authority that exercises jurisdiction and is legally binding.
 What people subject to punishments or legal consequences must be followed by and obeyed is a rule.”
 Dictionary of Black’s Justice, ed 6th, s.v. “law.”
+If you wish to study law, you might want to consider playing some fun sports betting games via ufacasino168 since the degree could be really expensive.

 In a country, the law may serve (1) peacekeeping, (2) the status quo being upheld, (3) individual rights preserved, (4) minorities protected from majorities, (5) social justice promoted and (6) socially orderly reform preserved.
 Some judicial frameworks do better than others for these reasons.
 While a country dominated by an authoritarian regime can preserve stability and maintain the situation, minorities or political enemies can still be oppressed (e.g., Burma, Zimbabwe, or Iraq under Saddam Hussein).